Masaaki Akaike

-Masaaki Akaike (赤池 誠章, Akaike Masaaki) is a Japanese politician of the Liberal Democratic Party, a member of the House of Representatives in the Diet (national legislature).
+Masaaki Akaike (赤池 誠章, Akaike Masaaki) is a Japanese politician of the Liberal Democratic Party, who served as a member of the House of Representatives and the House of Councillors in the Diet (national legislature).

 Career

 A native of Kōfu, Yamanashi and graduate of Meiji University, where he is a visiting scholar, Akaike was elected to the House of Representatives for the first time in 2005 after three unsuccessful runs in 1993, 1995 and 2000.

 Right-wing positions

 Affiliated to Nippon Kaigi, Akaike holds views that are consistent with this openly revisionist lobby: